Church of the Nazarene: Nazarene Discipleship International (NDI)

+Nazarene Missions International (NMI)

+Nazarene Missions International (NMI) was founded in 1915 at the fourth General Assembly, as the Nazarene Foreign Missionary Society, with Susan Norris Fitkin, wife of financier Abram Fitkin, elected the first president.
+Fitkin remained in office until June 1948.
+NMI is "the church-relations heart of World Mission within each local church", and "the local-church-based global mobilization and promotional arm of the Church of the Nazarene". has 916,470 members.
+The purpose of NMI is to mobilize churches in mission through praying, discipling, giving, and educating.

 Missions

 The Church of the Nazarene has been committed to obeying the Great Commission since its inception.
 According to the 2013–2017 Manual, "Historically, Nazarene global ministry has centered around evangelism, compassionate ministry, and education."
-In 2014 the denomination had a total of 702 salaried (funded by the World Evangelism Fund for the Church of the Nazarene) in 40 world areas, of whom, forty percent of General Board missionaries were non-U.S. missionaries.
+In 2014, the denomination had a total of 702 salaried missionaries (funded by the World Evangelism Fund for the Church of the Nazarene) in 40 world areas, of whom, forty percent of General Board missionaries were non-U.S. missionaries.
 Additionally, there were contracted volunteers serving as missionaries in 40 world areas.
 In 2013, 687 missionaries and 231 missionary kids were deployed from 27 world areas (including 313 Mission Corps volunteers).
-In 2014 Nazarene missionaries originated from 35 different world areas.
+In 2014, Nazarene missionaries originated from 35 different world areas.
 10,824 volunteers participated in mission in 2013.
 In addition to Mission Corps, there were 292 individual volunteers, and 10,219 Work & Witness team members.
 In 2010, 92 Youth in Mission participants served in 14 world areas, including 52 participants from outside the US/Canada Regions.

-Nazarene Missions International (NMI)

-Nazarene Missions International (NMI) was founded in 1915 at the fourth General Assembly, as the Nazarene Foreign Missionary Society, with Susan Norris Fitkin, wife of financier Abram Fitkin, elected the first president.
-Fitkin remained in office until June 1948.
-NMI is "the church-relations heart of World Mission within each local church", and "the local-church-based global mobilization and promotional arm of the Church of the Nazarene". has 916,470 members.
-The purpose of NMI is to mobilize churches in mission through praying, discipling, giving, and educating.

-From a peak of $54 million given for the World Evangelism Fund (WEF) in 2002, as a consequence of the Late-2000s financial crisis, the total amount raised for the World Evangelism Fund in 2012 was approximately US$38.3 million (a decrease of $0.5 million from the previous year).
+From a peak of $54 million given for the World Evangelism Fund (WEF) in 2002, as a consequence of the 2008 financial crisis, the total amount raised for the World Evangelism Fund in 2012 was approximately US$38.3 million (a decrease of $0.5 million from the previous year).
 However, Mission Specials receipted were an additional US$26.1 million, a decrease of US$5.3 million from the previous year.
 This combined giving totaled US$64.4 million, a decrease of $5.8 million.
 Despite its membership being less than 33% of the denominational total, the USA regions contributed 94% of WEF funding, and 90% of Approved Specials.
 During 2012, 27.7% of Nazarene congregations gave the recommended 5.5% of total income to the WEF, an additional 37.5% of congregations made some contribution to the WEF, while 35% of congregations made no contribution.